dusk-network/node-installer/README.md

 ## 📋 Prerequisites

-- Operating System: Ubuntu 22.04/24.04 LTS x64
+- Operating System: Ubuntu 24.04 LTS x64
-- Dependencies: OpenSSL 3
+- Dependencies: OpenSSL 3, GLibc 2.38+
 - Environment: Any compatible Linux environment (VPS, local, cloud instance)

-The installer officially supports Ubuntu 22.04 and 24.04 LTS x64.
-While it has also been tested successfully on Ubuntu 24.10, official support is limited to the LTS versions listed.
+The installer officially supports 24.04 LTS x64.
+While it has also been tested successfully on Ubuntu 24.10, official support is limited to the LTS version listed above.
 Compatibility with other versions may vary.

 ## 📦 Packages